 Laboratory for Advanced Imaging and Sensing in the Department of Electrical and Computer Engineering at the University of Houston is directedly by Prof. Xiaonan Shan.
 In our lab, we develop different types of imaging and sensing techniques for various applications.
 The techniques we are using is mostly based on optical imaging, optical spectroscopy, electromagnetic sensing, and chemical sensing.
 We apply them to study the chemical, physical, and electrical responses in energy storage and conversion process, biological processes, subsurface sensing, smart sensing for infrastructure, and environmental sensing.

-12.15.2021: Guangxia Feng’s paper “Full View Probe the Localized Electrochemical Environment Effects and Electrode Reaction Dynamics for Metal Batteries using In Situ 3D Microscopy” has been published in Adavanced Emergy Materials.
+- 12.15.2021: Guangxia Feng’s paper “Full View Probe the Localized Electrochemical Environment Effects and Electrode Reaction Dynamics for Metal Batteries using In Situ 3D Microscopy” has been published in Advanced Energy Materials.

-08.30.2021: Yaping Shi’s paper “Electrochemical Impedance Imaging on Conductive Surfaces” has been published in Anantical Chemistry.
+- 08.30.2021: Yaping Shi’s paper “Electrochemical Impedance Imaging on Conductive Surfaces” has been published in Analytical Chemistry.

 Dr. Xiaonan Shan